 The flu (short for influenza) is a respiratory virus that affects the throat, nose, bronchi and, sometimes, the lungs.
 There are different types of influenza viruses and they evolve and change from year to year.

 For most people, the flu is an inconvenience that subsides in a few days.
 For others, influenza can lead to health complications, visits to the hospital and even death.
 Globally, 5 to 10 percent of adults and 20 to 30 percent of children get the flu each year and 3 to 5 million of these cases are severe, leading to about 250,000 to 500,000 deaths, according to the World Health Organization (WHO).

-A more recent pandemic occurred in 2009 to 2010.
-A new form of influenza, called H1N1, appeared.
-This virus is also called swine flu because the virus is similar to a virus found in pigs.
-It is not called swine flu because it can be contracted from pigs or by eating pork.
+A more recent pandemic occurred in 2009 to 2010, when a new form of the influenza strain H1N1 appeared.
+This virus is also called "swine flu" because the virus is similar to a virus found in pigs (not because it can be contracted from pigs or by eating pork).

 While there are many types of flu, it is important to note that the "stomach flu" isn't actually a type of influenza.
 It is actually gastroenteritis, an inflammation of the lining of the intestines caused by a virus, bacteria or parasites.

 Also, avian influenza (bird flu, H5N1) is a flu virus that typically only affects birds.
-It is very rare for a human to contract it and only around 650 cases of the bird flu in humans have been reported from 15 countries since 2003, according to the U.S. Department of Health & Human Services.
-It is contracted directly from birds and is not spread from human to human like most types of influenza.
+It is very rare for a human to contract it, and only around 700 cases of this bird flu in humans have been reported from 15 countries since 2003, according to the CDC.
+It is most often contracted directly from birds and is usually not spread from human to human like most types of influenza.

 - aching muscles, especially in your back, arms and legs